Steventhetrumble/DistributedProject/flaskbackend/README.md

 ```

 Follow the prompts to create the admin account (values can be anything, but remember username and password)

+NOTE: If credentials are forgotten, another admin account can be created as long as the username and email are unique.
+Alternatively, delete the `app.db` file and run `fabmanager create-db` command again, followed by `fabmanager create-admin`.

 ## Run